xaratustrah/iqtools/README.md

 Following packages where installed using **pip**:

-    pip (1.5.4)
-    py2exe (0.9.2.2)
-    setuptools (2.1)
     spectrum (0.6.1)
     matplotlib (1.5.1)

 For the pyTDMS, the [package](https://pypi.python.org/pypi/pyTDMS/0.0.2) in PyPI is **not** used, because it refers to an old version.
 Instead it is provided as a single file here in the repository.

-The spectrum package needs a compiler to build.
-Usually one needs MS Visual ot GCC.
-I use [mingwpy](https://anaconda.org/carlkl/mingwpy) by [carlkl](https://github.com/carlkl).
-You can go to the file list, and choose the one wheel file that you need, donwload and install locally.

 Note that in the current version of the spectrum, the mtm.py needs a patch.
 Replace the following line: